Safety protocols adhered to in incident involving cyclist hit by bullet near Nee Soon range: MINDEF

 "MINDEF seeks the public’s cooperation in staying out of restricted areas for live-firing for their own safety."

-MINDEF also reminded members of the public that trespassing into such areas is also a violation under the Military Manoeuvres Act.
+MINDEF also reminded the public that trespassing into such areas is also a violation under the Military Manoeuvres Act.

-The Nee Soon 500m range will resume operation with immediate effect, it added.
-The next scheduled live firing activity at the range will take place on Jun 26.
+The Nee Soon 500m Range will resume operation with immediate effect, it added.
+The next scheduled live firing activity there will take place on Jun 26.